ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 ## Defining Module Interfaces

-What UTop's `#show` command displays is an API, the list of definitons provided by a module, which is called a _module interface_.
+What UTop's `#show` command displays is an API, the list of definitions provided by a module, which is called a _module interface_.
 In a similar way, module can be defined by `.ml` files.
 It is also possible to define module interfaces from files.
 Such files have a `.mli` extension and must share the same name part.
 ```shell
 $ echo 'val world : string' > lib/hello.mli
 ```

-Observe only what is between `sig` and `end` needs to written in the interface file.
-This is explained in the tutorial dedicated to modules.
+Observe that only what is between `sig` and `end` needs to written in the interface file.
+This is explained in the tutorial dedicated to [modules](link_modules).

 Module interfaces are also used to create _private_ definitions.
-A definition from a module is private, if it is not listed in its corresponding interface.
+A module definition is private if it is not listed in its corresponding interface.
 If no interface file exists, everyting is public.

-Edit the `lib/hello.ml` file to add the `mundo` definition, as shown below.
+Edit the `lib/hello.ml` file to add the `mundo` definition, as shown below:
 ```ocaml
 let mundo = "¡Hola Mundo!"
 let world = mundo